carbon-language/carbon-lang/docs/design/README.md

 binding.

-Member lookup into a template type parameter is done in the actual type value provided by the caller.
-This means member name lookup and type checking for anything [dependent](generics/terminology.md#dependent-names) on the template parameter are delayed until the template is instantiated with a specific concrete type.
-This gives semantics similar to
+Member lookup into a template type parameter is done in the actual type value provided by the caller, _in addition_ to any constraints.
+This means member name lookup and type checking for anything [dependent](generics/terminology.md#dependent-names) on the template parameter can't be completed until the template is instantiated with a specific concrete type.
+When the constraint is just `Type`, this gives semantics similar to C++ templates.
+Constraints can then be added incrementally, with the compiler verifying that the semantics stay the same.
+Once all constraints have been added, removing the word `template` to switch to a checked parameter is safe.

-Although generics are generally preferred, templates enable translation of code between C++ and Carbon, and address some cases where the type checking rigor of generics are problematic.
+Although checked generics are generally preferred, templates enable translation of code between C++ and Carbon, and address some cases where the type checking rigor of generics are problematic.

 > References:
 >